“Tyrel,” Kaveri murmured. “Wake up.”

 Kaveri concocted quite a pleasant meal out of jerky stewed with lentils and assorted green things and bits of roots that Tyrel didn’t recognize at all.
 Even the rye bread tasted surprisingly good when soaked in the juices.

 “I could start to enjoy meals like this,” he chuckled, relaxing with Kaveri next to the fire.
-Madoc was out scouting their back-trail.
-Tyrel hoped he’d hurry back: the sky was clouding over, hiding the early stars, suggesting that Kaveri’s prediction would be proven correct.
+Tyrel hoped Madoc would hurry back from scouting their backtrail: the sky was clouding over, hiding the early stars, suggesting that Kaveri’s prediction would be proven correct.

 She smiled.
 “Living only to eat is a sad thing, but where’s the harm in finding pleasure in what you need to eat to survive?
 It doesn’t take much to add some flavour.”